Board of Directors Biographies

 Mr. Feldman is the past Chair of the San Antonio Tourism Council, the Oakland Convention & Visitor’s Bureau, and the San Antonio Food Bank, from which he currently serves as a Board member.
 He has previously served on the Board of Directors of Preferred Hotels and Resorts Worldwide, the California Hotel and Motel Association and the San Antonio Convention & Visitor’s Bureau Commission.
 Mr. Feldman is the founder of the San Antonio New World Wine & Food Festival, a non-profit organization.
 He is a member of the Foundation's Special Events Committee.

 Ms. Gonzales is an active community volunteer serving as a Girl Scout Co-Leader; a GLA for the 2022 class for the National Charity League - Alamo Chapter and a parent volunteer at St. George Episcopal School.
-She is also a Witte Museum Quillin Society member and has been very involved in the fundraising campaign for the expansion of the museum.
+She is also a Witte Museum Quillin Society member and was very involved in the fundraising campaign for the expansion of the museum.
 Ms. Gonzales and her husband, Don, are raising two young daughters.
-She is a member of the Foundation’s Special Events Committee and the Appropriations Committee.
+She was appointed as Chair of the Foundation’s Special Events Committee at the end of 2017.

 Albert W. Hartman, III